 A slew of new models arrived this week, the first to be photographed and reviewed is the new Kyosho “Hi-End” Ferrari F355 Berlinetta 1995.
-When first announced back in September/October of last year I was as happy as pig in shit, I’m sure many other collectors were too.
+When first announced back in September/October of last year I was as happy as a pig in shit, I’m sure many other collectors were too.
 Maybe the sleeping giant (Kyosho) is back!
 New Ferrari!!
-But atlas it wasn’t meant to be… Let me preface this review as so, I’m no authority on Ferrari or the F355.
-This review isn’t about measuring every corner or angle with a digital micrometer or caliper, it’s about the overall presentation and how well the 1:18 is replicated to the 1:1 within reason.
-We all know models aren’t perfect, and the F355 does have is share of short comings.
+But alas it wasn’t meant to be… Let me preface this review as so, I’m no authority on Ferrari or the F355.
+This review isn’t about measuring every corner or angle with a digital micrometre or caliper, it’s about the overall presentation and how well the 1:18 is replicated to the 1:1 within reason.
+We all know models aren’t perfect, and the F355 does have is share of shortcomings.
 I also have a treat; photos include both the red/black and black/tan examples available today.

-First thing you notice before you take the model out of the box is the overall weight.
+The first thing you notice before you take the model out of the box is the overall weight.
 I had to ask the shop owner if the actual model was inside the box, it is extremely light!
 The model features the new packaging from the Kyosho Hi-End line.
 Layer one is a cardboard surround with photos, then an inner red box, and finally the styrofoam shell.
 All work well together and does present a level of quality one would expect from this price point.